Women's Oncology Soup to Nuts For The Primary Care Clinician

 - Review the benefits to patients and primary care team of cancer patient survivorship care plans

-This activity has been planned and implemented in accordance with teh accreditation requirements and policies of the Accreditation Council for Continuing Medical Education (ACCME) through the joint providership of the Warren Alpert Medical School of Brown University and the Division of Hematology Oncology at Rhode Island Hospital and The Miriam Hospital.
+This activity has been planned and implemented in accordance with the accreditation requirements and policies of the Accreditation Council for Continuing Medical Education (ACCME) through the joint providership of the Warren Alpert Medical School of Brown University and the Division of Hematology Oncology at Rhode Island Hospital and The Miriam Hospital.
 The Warren Alpert Medical School of Brown University is accredited by the ACCME to provide continuing medical education for physicians.

 Jointly Provided by: